-FactFinder 12 looks into ads' claims against Rep. Roger Marshall
+FACT CHECK: FactFinder 12 looks into super PAC ad against Rep. Roger Marshall

-WICHITA, Kan.
-(KWCH) As we get closer to the Aug.
+As we get closer to the Aug.
 3 primary, one hotly-contested race we're keeping a close eye on is the U.S. Senate race to fill the seat currently occupied by Pat Roberts who is not seeking reelection.

 With 11 GOP candidates currently in the running to challenge for Roberts' seat, FactFinder 12 sorts through campaign ads, fact checking claims for and against candidates.